Rimo1129/practice_of_ml/README.md

 # practice_of_ml
-Introduction to Machine Learning with Python
+My practice repository for GitHub and Machine Learning Using : Introduction to Machine Learning with Python